nitefood/asn/README.md

 The script will attempt a best-effort, generic `whois` lookup when Team Cymru and pWhois have no info about the IP address or prefix.
 This usually happens for IXP and PNI prefixes, and will give better insight into the path taken by packets.

-Geolocation and organization data is taken from pWhois.
+Geolocation and organization data is taken from pWhois, while IP reputation data is taken from [Auth0 Signals](https://auth0.com/signals/).

 AS path tracing is enabled by default for all lookups.
 In case of multiple IP results, the script will trace the first IP.
 Tracing can be disabled by passing the `[-n|--notrace]` command line switch.